-Special treatment applies to severance payments upon the termination of employment, in particular to every lump sum severance payment that is provided by any employer, and for any reason resulting in the termination of the employment relationship or other agreement that connects the employer with the beneficiary of the payment.
+Special treatment applies to severance payments upon termination of employment.
+This applies to every lump sum severance payment that is provided by any employer and covers any reason resulting in the termination of the employment relationship or other agreement that connects the employer with the beneficiary of the payment.
 The maximum tax rate in this case is 30% for severance payments exceeding EUR150,000.